Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 7. Production of Honda and Ford cars in 2017 and 2018 generated more sales in those years.

-8.Each of the years 2019 and 2017 individually had more car production compared to other years, The combined production of cars in 2019 and 2017 was higher than the combined production of cars in other years.
+8. Each of the years 2019 and 2017 individually had more car production compared to other years, The combined production of cars in 2019 and 2017 was higher than the combined production of cars in other years.

-9.Red color had more price above the average price for car
+9. Cars in red color tended to have prices above the average price for a car.

-10.Toyota, Chevrolet, Hyundai, Ford and Honda had the top five most expensive car brands
+10. The top five most expensive car brands were Toyota, Chevrolet, Hyundai, Ford, and Honda.

-11.2019 has the highest sales of cars in each year
+11. The year 2019 had the highest sales of cars compared to other years.

-12.Hyundai palisade is the most expensive car in san francisco
+12. The Hyundai Palisade was identified as the most expensive car in San Francisco.

-13.Silver color had more car mileage in each year
+13. Cars in silver color had higher mileage in each year.

-14.Honda brand had most total mileage used in each year
+14. The Honda brand had the most total mileage used in each year.

-15.Dallas generate the highest sales in each location
+15. Dallas consistently generated the highest sales in each location